 Doctors Train for Disease Outbreak Threats at World Cup

-Dr. Vikramjit Mukherjee, chief of critical care at Bellevue Hospital, said: "The whole health care system in New York City will be on the alert for all of these events.
-We're looking at it like a huge migration event.
-Because of what we've seen in the last few years—Ebola, Covid, and mpox—we feel that we will be the ones who will be affected first for the next outbreak, and therefore have an additional responsibility of keeping prepared."
+Dr Vikramjit Mukherjee, chief of critical care at Bellevue Hospital in New York, said: 'The whole health care system in New York City will be on the alert for ALL of these events.
+We’re looking at it like a huge migration event.'
+He added that due to recent outbreaks of Ebola, Covid, and mpox, they feel an additional responsibility to stay prepared.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list